 Auth0 allows you to quickly add authentication and gain access to user profile information in your application.
-This guide demonstrates how to integrate Auth0 with an Ionic (React) & Capacitor application using the Auth0 SPA SDK.
+This guide demonstrates how to integrate Auth0 with an Ionic (React) & Capacitor application using the Auth0 React SDK.

 To use Auth0 services, you need to have an application set up in the Auth0 Dashboard.
 The Auth0 application is where you will configure how you want authentication to work for your project.

 Use the interactive selector to create a new Auth0 application or select an existing application that represents the project you want to integrate with.
 Every application in Auth0 is assigned an alphanumeric, unique client ID that your application code will use to call Auth0 APIs through the SDK.

 Any settings you configure using this quickstart will automatically update for your application in the Dashboard, which is where you can manage your applications in the future.